Aaron-Razon/Data221-Assignment-3/README.md

 _Uses training and testing data split from Question 3 to train a KNN Classifier model.
 Maks predictions, then calculates and displays the confusion matrix, f1 score, accuracy, precision and recall score._

 ## Question 5:
-_Trains multiple KNN models using k = 1, 3, 5, 7, 9 on the same split from Question 3, prints a small table of test accuracies, and identifies the k value with the best accuracy._
+_Trains multiple KNN models using k = 1, 3, 5, 7, 9 on the same split from Question 3, prints a small table of test accuracies, and identifies the K-Value with the best accuracy._